 When you configure Mobile VPN with IKEv2, you select authentication servers and configure users and groups for authentication.
 The users and groups you specify must exist on the selected authentication server.

-Mobile VPN with IKEv2 supports two authentication methods:
+Mobile VPN with IKEv2 supports these authentication methods:

 Local authentication on the Firebox (Firebox-DB)